 Samoa: Enhancing capacity for strengthening the implementation of building codes and for improving multi-hazard systems, in preparation for a Cat-DDO

-The ACP-EU NDRR Program supports the Government of Samoa to strengthen its institutional policy framework for disaster and climate-related risk management, and to meet the requirements for accessing a Cat-DDO.
+This ACP-EU NDRR Program supported the Government of Samoa in strengthening its institutional policy framework for disaster and climate-related risk management, and to meet the requirements for accessing a Cat-DDO.

 Component 1: Supporting the development of practical solutions, guidelines and awareness of the revised building codes.
-The Ministry of Works, Transport and Infrastructure (MWTI) led in 2017 a revision and update of the national building code, with the aim to decrease the risks cyclones and floods pose to buildings.
-The activities under this component will:
+The Ministry of Works, Transport and Infrastructure (MWTI) led in 2017 a revision and update of the national building code, with the aim of decreasing the risks cyclones and floods pose to buildings.
+Activities under this component included:

-- Support the Government of Samoa to apply its revised national building codes and standards;
+- Support to the Government of Samoa to apply its revised national building codes and standards;

-- Enhance the capacity of MWTI staff to assess building applications and to check their compliance with the revised standards and codes;
+- Providing training to MWTI staff to assess building applications and to check their compliance with the revised standards and codes;

-- Provide support to the Government of Samoa in reaching out to the building industry on the content and implementation.
+- Support to the Government of Samoa in reaching out to the building industry on the content and implementation.

 Component 2: Supporting the development of a strategy to improve the effectiveness of a multi-hazard early warning system.
-The activities under this component will:
+The activities under this component included:

-- Support the Ministry of Natural Resources and Environment draft a policy and strategy to integrate hazard-information that is currently available (such as meteorological, hydrological, and seismic information);
+- Support to the Ministry of Natural Resources and Environment to draft a policy and strategy to integrate hazard-information including meteorological, hydrological, and seismic information;

 - Assess the adequacy of the standard operating procedures of the existing early warning system, and propose possible changes.

-The project will be implemented in close collaboration with the Government of Samoa, in particular the MWTI and Ministry of Natural Resources and Environment.
+This project was implemented in close collaboration with the Government of Samoa, in particular the Ministry of Works, Transport, and Industry, and the Ministry of Natural Resources and Environment.

 Window of Action